Treatment for tuberculosis (TB) usually involves taking antibiotics for several months.

 - a rash or itchy skin

-- changes to your vision, such as blurred vision
+- changes to your sight, such as blurred vision

 Rifampicin can reduce the effectiveness of some types of contraception, such as the combined contraceptive pill.
 You should use an alternative method of contraception, such as condoms, while taking rifampicin.

 Rifampicin can also interact with other medication, so it's important that your TB team know about all of the medicine you're taking before you start treatment for TB.

 If you're diagnosed with pulmonary TB, you'll be contagious up to about 2 to 3 weeks into your course of treatment.

 You will not usually need to be isolated during this time, but it's important to take some basic precautions to stop TB spreading to your family and friends.

 - stay away from work, school or college until your TB treatment team advises you it's safe to return